python/cpython/Doc/using/configure.rst

 make profile-opt
 ^^^^^^^^^^^^^^^^

-Build Python using Profile Guided Optimization (PGO).
+Build Python using profile-guided optimization (PGO).
 You can use the configure :option:`--enable-optimizations` option to make this the default target of the ``make`` command (``make all`` or just ``make``).